danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

 **Possible v2 Retry Policy:**
-1. Place any failed change feed entrys into the persistant storage for dicom-cast
+1. Place any failed change feed entries into the persistent storage for dicom-cast
     1. In addition to the change feed entry, we should store the number of times it has failed, time of most recent failure, and possibly the reason for the failure
 1. User notifies dicom-cast to retry previously failed change feed entry.
 (The exact method for this notification has not yet been determined)
 1. Make a request for the updated change feed entry from the dicom server